Diet & Nutrition

 There is growing evidence that some elements of the diet may benefit lung function or improve COPD symptoms.
 In particular, foods with antioxidant or anti-inflammatory properties may be beneficial.

 Research suggests a high intake of highly processed foods can accelerate decline in lung function, whereas a diet of fruit, vegetables, fish and whole-grain products could reduce the likelihood of developing COPD.
-Further studies have suggested that an increase in fibre can reduce the incidence and symptoms of COPD and eating a large amount of cured meats is associated with more frequent admission to hospital for COPD.
+Further studies have suggested that an increase in fibre can reduce the incidence and symptoms of COPD, and eating a large amount of cured meats is associated with more frequent hospital admissions for COPD.

 Lung Cancer